 The Dubai Fountain is the world’s largest musical fountain and the city’s most popular free tourist attraction.
-It is set on the Burj Khalifa Lake in Downtown Dubai, between the Dubai Mall, Souk Al Bahar, and the Burj Khalifa.

 The fountain consists of a 275 metre long central arc of jets, joined to a smaller arc and 5 circles of jets.
 When the performance begins these powerful jets shoot water sprays to heights of up to 150 metres in harmony with the music and illuminated by over 6,000 powerful lights and 50 colour projectors.